emilysas/CV/README.md

 # Emily Sas

-As a passionate junior web developer with an particular interest in test driven development and object oriented design, I feel that I can add instant value to a firm through my dedication to agile methodologies and TDD.
-I love writing elegant code and derive great satisfaction from writing methods that are one line long wherever possible.
+As a passionate junior web developer with an particular interest in test driven development and object oriented design, who derives great satisfaction from writing elegant code.
+I feel that I can add instant value to a firm through my dedication to agile methodologies and TDD.
 I'm looking for a part-time position, in an agile environment, that will allow me to learn as much as I possibly can.

 ## Skills